RajeevAtla/blog/_posts/2020-4-17-On-Symmetry.md

 $$

-Instead of being normal people and plugging this into Mathematica or Wolfram Alpha, we are going to evaluate this monstrosity the old-fashioned way, by using trig substitutions.
+Instead of being normal people and plugging this into Mathematica or Wolfram Alpha, we are going to evaluate this monstrosity the old-fashioned way, by using trig substitutions (mainly because I'm bored and have no homework lol).
 We'll evaluate the x-part first.
 Define $r^2 = y^2 + \left (\frac{a}{2} \right)^2 $  We can write the x-part of the integral as